ngoc-truong/event-scraper/README.md

 # Event Scraper

-In this project I've built an web scraper which scrapes events from my social media groups.
+In this project I've built a web scraper which crawls events from my social media groups.

 ## Problem Statement